C067/Imperium-Site/README.md

 # Imperium-Site (PRJ666 - Final Project)
 This ASP.NET Core web application handles the registration and account management for all Users that would want to play the Imperium Game.
 This websites allows a user to create and verify an account they would like to use while playing the game.

+## To View the Application
+1. Download or Clone the Repo
+2. Launch the Application in Visual Studio or use the command "dotnet run" while in the ImperiumSite Folder

 ## About Page
 This page tells all Users the general concept of the game.
 The general concept will include; features, mechanics, and functionality.